|Coordinates:||19.2433 N 73.8871 E|

 As it is usual for Indian rock-cut caves, the caves in the main group are numbered, in this site from the east to the west.

 Hill contains four more rock-cut caves which seem to be older than the caves in the main group.
 One of these caves is small chaitya with entrance carved decoration - lotus, geometric patterns.
 Other caves also contain shrines.

 Lenyadri caves have preserved traces of ancient cave paintings and inscriptions.

-Cave 6 - chaitya griha (main shrine).
+- Cave 6 - chaitya griha (main shrine).
 This was the main Buddhist shrine in this group.
 One of the earliest examples of Hinayana tradition chatya griha.
 Consists of pillared verandah and an apsidal hall which by a row of 16 pillars is divided into central nave and side aisles.
 Main hall is 13.3 m long, 6.7 m wide and 7.6 m high.
 At the rear there is located stupa - drum with a railing above.
-Inscription by the donor of cave from 2nd century AD.
+Inscription by the donor of cave from the 2nd century AD.

-Cave 14 - chaitya griha.
+- Cave 14 - chaitya griha.
 Pillared verandah.
 Hall has flat roof and there are no pillars inside, it is 6.75 m long, 3.93 m wide and 4.16 m high.
 At the rear end there is stupa with a base diameter - 2.6 m.
-At the back of verandah there is inscription, the calligraphy of writing could be dated to 2nd century AD.
+At the back of verandah there is inscription, the calligraphy of writing could be dated to the 2nd century AD.